AndersonEnergyLab-Cornell/andersonenergylab-cornell.github.io/_posts/2023-06-01-ElnazTAMU.md

 layout: post
 ---

-Elnaz Kabir will join Texas A&M University as an Assistant Professor in the Department of Engineering Technology and Industrial Distribution, starting August 2023!
+Elnaz Kabir will join Texas A&M University as an Assistant Professor in the Department of Engineering Technology and Industrial Distribution, starting August 2023.
+Congratulations Elnaz!